Week beginning 25 April 2022

 Literacy

-The children had a go at drawing the life cycle of a sunflower.
+The children had a go at using these strategies when collecting/counting their of objects.

 PE